parthpanchal123/antariksh/CONTRIBUTING.md

 ## Contributing
-This repository is open for contributions , you can comment on an issue to get assigned it assigned or make new issues if you suspect anything that needs tweaking in the project itself.
+This repository is open for contributions , you can comment on an issue to get assigned to it or make new issues if you suspect anything that needs tweaking in the project itself.

 ### How to Contribute